catenglaender/public-notes/ILIAS-development/Test-Assessment/FR_Presentation-Table-for-Test-Assessment-Results.md

 ## 1 Initial Problem
 The current detailed result view of the Test Assessment
 * requires many clicks and much scrolling to navigate,
-* renders questions with no regard to the content styles,
+* renders questions in a design unfamiliar to the user,
 * and is optimized for printing, but many users evaluate test results on screens.

 This impacts the user experience negatively:
-* Users see the questions in an unfamiliar, unstyled look causing them to wonder why the view "looks broken".
+* Users see the questions in an unstyled look causing them to wonder why the view "looks broken".
 * The lack of filters and sorting can makes evaluating tests with many questions difficult and time consuming.

 For developers there are drawbacks to how this view is currently assembled:

 * The view is rendered with deprecated legacy methods instead of using kitchen sink elements from the UI framework.
 All legacy UI elements need to be removed with ILIAS 10 at the latest.
-* Some bugs and visual glitches are tricky to fix, because the content styles and the print style rendering clash in unexpected ways.
+* Some bugs and visual glitches are tricky to fix, because the Content Styles and the print style rendering clash in unexpected ways.

 We held two workshops and discussed the problems with the legacy test result presentation.
 Two suggestions to solve the issues were made by the community.
 The maintainer wants to progress with this approach:

 ## 2 Conceptual Summary

 We propose a new detailed result view that is
-* using the global content style appearance for questions to minimize confusion and visual glitches
+* using the familiar Content Style appearance for questions to minimize confusion and visual glitches
-* enabling the user to intuitively navigate to the information they seek using a flexible and filterable Presentation Table,
+* enabling the user to intuitively navigate to the information they seek using a flexible and filterable UI Presentation Table,
 * making maintenance easier by using modern UI components from the UI framework.

 ### Layered Information Architecture

 The current implementation has an overview table at the top and a long list of question content below.
 A Presentation Table will hold these two levels of information intuitively in the same spot:

-* Level 1: The collapsed rows of the Presentation Table will provide an uncluttered overview by showing only the most relevant information for the average user (e.g. which questions were answered (in)correctly)
+* Level 1: The collapsed rows of the Presentation Table will provide an uncluttered overview by showing only the most relevant information for the average user e.g. which questions were answered (in)correctly.
 * Level 2: On click, a row expands in place and reveals the content area with the question text, the answers and more information for in-depth test evaluation use cases.

 Filters and View Controls will help the user to narrow down which questions are shown and how they are sorted.